GOVT 340 International Relations

 Discussions (4)

 Discussions are collaborative learning experiences.
 Therefore, the student is required to provide a thread in response to the provided prompt for each Discussion.
 Each thread must be at least 300 words and demonstrate course-related knowledge.
-For each initial thread, the student must support his or her assertions with at least 1 scholarly citation.
+For each initial thread, the student must support his or her assertions with at least 1 scholarly citation and 1 biblical citation in current APA format.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be at least 150 words.
 Each reply must incorporate at least 1 scholarly citation in current APA format.

-The student will write a 1,000–1,200-word research-based paper in current APA format that focuses on one of the interventions/actions presented in Understanding Global Conflicts and Cooperation from that Module: Week’s reading.
-The paper must include at least 2 references.
+The student will write two 1,000–1,200-word research-based papers in current APA format that focuses on an issue or debate from that Module: Week’s reading.
+The paper must include at least 2 scholarly citations and 1 biblical citation.

 Research Paper Assignment

 The paper provides a practical application of the material presented in this course by developing upon the concepts presented in the lectures.
 The paper demonstrates mastery of the concepts presented and an analysis of fact-based material to surmise possible international actions.
-The paper must be 6–8 pages.
+The paper must be 6–8 pages, include at least 5 sources (including Scripture) and 2 scholarly journal articles, and adhere to current APA format.

-Quizzes will cover the Learn items for the assigned module.
+Quizzes will cover the Learn items for the assigned Module: Week.
 Each quiz will be open-book/open-notes and have a 45-minute time limit.
-Two quizzes contain 25 multiple choice questions and two quizzes contain 2 essay questions.
+Each quiz contains 20 multiple choice questions.